 “Angela Davis and her sister Fania Davis were working for social justice before many of today’s activists were born.
 From their childhood in segregated Birmingham, Alabama, where their friends were victims of the 16th Street Baptist Church bombing, to their association with the Black Panther Party and the Communist Party, to their work countering the prison-industrial complex, their lives have centered on lifting up the rights of African Americans.”
 This powerful interview with the two sisters shares more about their inspiring journeys and the many dimensions of working for social justice in today’s world.

-- 4 days ago - Are You Ready to Romance the Chrome? - 0 Comment
+- 2 days ago - HOMERUNS FOR HEALTHY KIDS - 0 Comment

 - 3 days ago - Harford County Reunites Family of Bel Air Toddler with Life-Saving County Employees - 0 Comment

 - 4 days ago - Harford County Public Schools Receives Grant to Continue Full-day Prekindergarten at Three Elementary Schools - 0 Comment